-Straight Out Kansas City
+Straight Out of Kansas City

-I wish Janelle Monáe a happy Pride as I begin our phone call.
+I wish Janelle Monáe a "Happy Pride Week" as I begin our phone call.
 It’s her first Pride as an out woman, after all, and she’s been celebrating — she just performed in San Francisco, the country’s gay capital.
 With the open and affirming music off her new album, the concert became an unofficial pre-party for the following weekend’s Pride celebrations.

 “The love in that room was just powerful, and it was like no other show that we’ve done in the past,” Monáe tells me two days afterward.
 “The songs are resonating and connecting with people because of the time we're living in.
 To hear them singing them louder than I'm singing them while performing has never really happened to me on tour.”

 About two months before that San Francisco show, life changed for the R&B singer-songwriter from Kansas City, Kansas.
 In an April 26 cover story, she told Rolling Stone that she identifies as pansexual, or attracted to people regardless of gender.
 The following day, she released the visual album Dirty Computer, lauded by critics and fans as revolutionary.

 Through it all, the performer has never shied away from her roots.
 “Monáe is never more relaxed during our time together than when she's in Kansas City,” Rolling Stone’s writer notes in the story.
 Like she raps on "Dirty Computer" single “Django Jane,” she’s “straight out Kansas City.”